pubnub/open-growth/handlers/readme.md

 }
 ```

-The message you send to PubNub will be changed in transit by the [BLOCKS](https://www.pubnub.com/products/blocks/) you choose to implement.
-You can enrich the customer data, decide the content of your email, and finally send the email.
+The message you send to PubNub will be enriched in transit by [BLOCKS](https://www.pubnub.com/products/blocks/) and it will be sent to your customer by the **delight** of your choosing `open-growth/delights/`.
+You can enrich the customer data, decide the content of your email, and finally send the email using the SendGrid or SendWithUs delight.

-We can accomplish this with a [XHR](https://www.pubnub.com/docs/blocks/xhr-module) to **Clearbit**, **MonkeyLearn**, and **SendGrid**.
+We can accomplish this with an [XHR](https://www.pubnub.com/docs/blocks/xhr-module) to **Clearbit**, **MonkeyLearn**, and **SendGrid**.

  * [Clearbit](https://clearbit.com/) is used to find a customer’s name, place of work, industry, and other important details, by merely providing an email address.